X-Men Gold: "Back to Basics"

-The series begins with politician Lydia Nance justifying why she's so strongly against mutants during a televised interview.
+The series begins with politician Lydia Nance justifying why she is so strongly against mutants during a televised interview.
 Meanwhile, Kitty Pryde leads her new team of X-Men against Terrax as civilians gather to watch the battle.
-After the battle ends and Terrax is subdued Kitty attempts to address the onlookers with a speech about how the X-Men can be heroes for everyone, but is unsuccessful as the public view of the X-Men has been darkened ever since their feud with the Inhumans.
+After the battle ends and Terrax is subdued, Kitty attempts to address the onlookers with a speech about how the X-Men can be heroes for everyone, but is unsuccessful as the public view of the X-Men has been darkened ever since their feud with the Inhumans.
 Kitty faces even more hardships when the government provides her with an increasing amount of paperwork due to the X-Men now living in Central Park.
 After almost having an awkward reunion with Colossus, Prestige informs the team that a group of mutants are attacking the city.
-The X-Men arrive at the United Nations building and find it under attack by a brand new Brotherhood of Evil Mutants, now including the X-Men's old ally Magma and new mutants who have taken over the mantles of Pyro and Avalanche.
-During the ensuing battle Mesmero captures Logan and the Brotherhood teleports away.
+The X-Men arrive at the United Nations building and find it under attack by a brand new Brotherhood of Mutants, now including the X-Men's old ally Magma and new mutants who have taken over the mantles of Pyro and Avalanche.
+During the ensuing battle, Mesmero captures Logan and the Brotherhood teleports away.
 S.H.I.E.L.D. arrives on the scene and shows Kitty footage of Nance using the X-Men's fight against the Brotherhood as a means of stirring up paranoia of an impending race-war.
 The Brotherhood only fuels Nance's anti-mutant stance further when they announce that they kidnapped the mayor and intend to execute him in 24 hours, leading to Nance suggesting mutant-deportation.
-Logan attempts to escape but ends up under Mesmero's mind-control.
+Logan attempts to escape but ends up under Mesmero's control.
 The X-Men find the Brotherhood's base and Logan attempts to ambush them until Storm manages to subdue him.
-Prestige manages to defeat Mesmero, and it's revealed that Magma was under his control.
+Prestige manages to defeat Mesmero, and it is revealed that Magma was under his control.
 Not knowing what's real and what isn't anymore, she attacks Kitty and almost burns the whole building down.
 Kitty manages to get through to her and together they all escape the building and S.H.I.E.L.D. arrests the remainder of the Brotherhood, save for one, Kologoth, who appears to not be a mutant at all.
 Curious about this alien creature who is only able to communicate using a strange language, the X-Men take him captive and imprison him in the basement of the school.
 After Prestige realizes that the entire Brotherhood was under Mesmero's control after he was employed by Nance to stir up anti-mutant hysteria by any means necessary, the X-Men visit Nance personally and threaten to expose her if she continues her campaign.